erlakshitsingh/LAKSHITSINGH0228/README.md

-- 👋 Hi, I’m Lakshit Singh
+# 👋 Hi there, I'm Lakshit Singh

-- 👀 I’m interested in coding only and working as Software Engineer - C# and WPF
-- 🌱 I’m currently learning ...Reactjs
-- 💞️ I’m looking to collaborate on ...
-Web Development
+- 👨‍💻 I'm a Software Engineer specializing in **C#** and **WPF** desktop application development.
+- 🔍 Passionate about clean code, UI/UX design, and building scalable Windows applications using **MVVM architecture**.
+- 🌱 Currently expanding my skillset with **React.js** and modern web technologies.
+- 🤝 Open to collaboration on **Web Development** projects and learning opportunities.
-- 📫 How to reach me ...lakshitsingh0228@gmail.com
+- 📫 Reach me at: **er.lakshit.singh@gmail.com**

+---

 <!---
 LAKSHITSINGH0228/LAKSHITSINGH0228 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.